stephenmirving/smthr/README.md

 ## Deployment

-To use this library, simply download the repo and choose whether you are going to download the entire repo and get each individual feature of stippler in its own file (which can be helpful for organizational purposes), or to download a single 'stippler.scss' file containing all the code from the library.
+To use this library, simply download the repo and choose whether you are going to download the entire repo and get each individual feature of smthr in its own file (which can be helpful for organizational purposes), or to download a single 'smthr.scss' file containing all the code from the library.

 ***

 **If you download the repo with individual build files...**

-Choose your syntax type, sass or scss, and then your version, prefixed or unprefixed, from the src folder, then copy the stipple folder that is inside your chosen version's folder into your project's directory with the rest of the scss files, probably within the 'sass' or 'scss' folder, or within one of the subdirectories of that folder (most commonly the 'vendor' subdirectory).
-From there, just use an @import directive for the '_stipple.scss' file that is within the 'stipple' folder at the top of your 'main.scss' file (or 'style.scss', or whatever you have named your main stylesheet) where the rest of your imports are.
+Choose your syntax type, sass or scss, and then your version, prefixed or unprefixed, from the src folder, then copy the smth folder that is inside your chosen version's folder into your project's directory with the rest of the scss files, probably within the 'sass' or 'scss' folder, or within one of the subdirectories of that folder (most commonly the 'vendor' subdirectory).
+From there, just use an @import directive for the '_smth.scss' file that is within the 'smth' folder at the top of your 'main.scss' file (or 'style.scss', or whatever you have named your main stylesheet) where the rest of your imports are.

 **Like this:**

-> @import 'stipple/stipple';
+> @import 'smth/smth';

 Of if you were to place the folder within your vendor sub-folder in your sass directory, the import would look like this:

-> @import 'vendor/stipple/stipple';
+> @import 'vendor/smth/smth';

 ***

 **If you download the single distributed file...**

-Choose your syntax type, sass or scss, and then your version, prefixed or unprefixed, from the 'dist' folder, then copy the '_stipple.scss' file and put it in your scss folder in your project's directory, most usually within a 'vendor' folder.
-From there, just use an @import directive for the '_stipple.scss' file at the top of your 'main.scss' file (or 'style.scss', or whatever you have named your main stylesheet) where the rest of your imports are.
+Choose your syntax type, sass or scss, and then your version, prefixed or unprefixed, from the 'dist' folder, then copy the '_smth.scss' file and put it in your scss folder in your project's directory, most usually within a 'vendor' folder.
+From there, just use an @import directive for the '_smth.scss' file at the top of your 'main.scss' file (or 'style.scss', or whatever you have named your main stylesheet) where the rest of your imports are.

 **Like this:**

-> @import 'stipple';
+> @import 'smth';

 Of if you were to place the folder within your vendor sub-folder in your sass directory, the import would look like this:

-> @import 'vendor/stipple';
+> @import 'vendor/smth';

 ***